 - TARA Oceans

 They continue to document and tell unique stories through the use of powerful images.
 In 2018, they produced Arctic Bloom, a film about an expedition in the Canadian Arctic, a scientific mission to discover the mysteries of the Arctic Phytoplankton Bloom!

 Parafilms has produced images for many landmark productions including BBC planet Earth3, Radio Canada, Explora, France Television, National Geographic, Discovery and Documentary Channel.
 They have also collaborated with many instutions, universities and museums around the world.

 We work with them

 Noé has always been interested in art, science, and nature.
-Trained as a communicator, videographer and multimedia designer, he holds a Masters in Art Direction and Multimedia Engineering from the University of Nice, France.
-In the past decade he has worked as a graphic artist, multimedia designer, and filmmaker, in Paris, New York, San Jose and in the south of France, where he was born.
+Trained as a communicator, filmmaker and multimedia designer, he holds a Masters in Art Direction and Multimedia Engineering from the University of Nice, France.

-Today Noé lives in Montreal and focuses on filmmaking, exhibit design and educational projects.
-In the past years he has participated in several scientific expeditions and underwater archaeology campaigns all around the world.
+Noé lives in Montreal and focuses on creating film, museum exhibitions and educational projects.
+In the past years he has participated in several scientific expeditions, archaeology and oceanographic campaigns all around the world.

-Noé is an avid snowboarder, loves hiking and diving in remote places.
+Noé is an avid snowboarder and skier, he loves hiking and diving in remote places.
 This is where he finds peace of mind, spirituality, and where his imagination is set free.

 Sharif cherishes fiction & documentary filmmaking.
 A Concordia graduate in Communications, he was Editor-in-Chief of Just Magazine until 2006.
 Today, his storytelling specializes in audiovisual production.